100 Reps Workout Challenge

 FACT: All rep ranges have the ability to produce strength, power, hypertrophy and muscle endurance.

-Improved capillarization: an increase in a number of capillaries over the muscles which escalates blood flow, oxygen, and nutrients so you can participate in the exercise longer.
+Improved capillarization: an increase in the number of capillaries over the muscles which escalates blood flow, oxygen, and nutrients so you can participate in the exercise longer.

 Increased muscle pain threshold: so you can work harder.